Air pollution linked to higher hospitalisations for heart, lung diseases - www.lokmattimes.com

 Air pollution linked to higher hospitalisations for heart, lung diseases

-Washington DC [US], February 22 : Short and long-term exposure to fine particulate matter (PM2.5) air pollution is associated ...
+Washington DC [US], February 24 : Short and long-term exposure to fine particulate matter (PM2.5) air pollution is linked ...

-Washington DC [US], February 22 : Short and long-term exposure to fine particulate matter (PM2.5) air pollution is associated with an increased risk of hospitalisation for severe heart and lung disorders, according to two large US studies published in The BMJ.
+Washington DC [US], February 24 : Short and long-term exposure to fine particulate matter (PM2.5) air pollution is linked to an increased risk of hospitalisation for serious heart and lung problems, according to two major US studies published in The British Medical Journal.

 Together, the results suggest that no safe threshold exists for heart and lung health.